 But this small group of people, they are attacking law enforcement officers.

-Private properties being destroyed.
+Private property is being destroyed.

-Rapes, murders, multiple infectious diseases, have thousands of new hosts.
+Rapes, murders, multiple infectious diseases have thousands of new hosts.

-These parasites are now homes to other parasites, known as protesters.
+These parasites are now homes to other parasites known as protesters.

 I think there could not be a better distinction.